external-secrets/external-secrets/docs/spec.md

 <a href="#external-secrets.io/v1alpha1.SecretStoreProvider">SecretStoreProvider</a>)
 </p>
 <p>
-<p>Configures a store to sync secrets using the AWS Secret Manager provider.</p>
+<p>AWSSMProvider configures a store to sync secrets using the AWS Secret Manager provider.</p>
 </p>
 <table>
 <thead>